1991–92 FA Cup: Media coverage

+The first round match between Mansfield Town and Preston North End was abandoned after 32 minutes due to heavy fog.
+The game was replayed 11 days later and it was shown live on Sky Sports as planned after they previously showed the abandoned match.

 The third round match between Leeds United and Manchester United was postponed and shown live on the Wednesday evening initially intended for replays.
-On the original day, the BBC showed instead extended coverage of Aston Villa vs Tottenham Hotspur which had been played earlier in the day and shown live on Sky Sports.
+On the original day, the BBC showed instead extended coverage of Aston Villa vs Tottenham Hotspur which had been played earlier in the day.